Google is releasing updates to provide more assistance to its users and, this time, it's for deleting their search history.

 In this world of utter technology, you are tracked in some way or the other.
 The tracking organization may be your own government or cybercriminals, who have a hell lot of hacking tricks rounded up in their sleeves.
-You might be surprised by knowing the fact that just by allowing the GPS location on your device, your current location can be tracked and Google search history is another level of pandora box.
+You might be surprised to learn that just by allowing the GPS location on your device, your current location can be tracked and Google search history is another level of a Pandora box.
 So, what's not impossible?

 In between this cat and mouse play, Google is the common element that connects all of us.
-Google with 92.3 percent market share in the search engine, sits at the top of the web search and it makes it the hot spot for all the online activities that we do.
+Google, with a 92.3 percent market share in the search engine, sits at the top of the web search and makes it a hot spot for all the online activities that we do.

 But before that, you need to learn to limit your browsing activity.